icann/rdap-conformance-tool/docs/2024_gtld/response/domain_registrant.md

   "message": "jsonpath is invalid for Registrant Fax" }
 ```
-2. With the JSONPath expression from above, if the pathLang property is either absent or is present as a string of “jsonpath” then verify that the expression evaluates to an empty set.
+2. Test case [-63901](#id-testCase-63901){ #id-testCase-63901 }: With the JSONPath expression from above, if the pathLang property is either absent or is present as a string of “jsonpath” then verify that the expression evaluates to an empty set.
 ```json
 {
   "code": -63901,